claudia-pacheco/walkies-client/README.md

 We stayed on track with our wireframe and created a User and Dog Schema.
 <img width="489" alt="Screenshot 2022-06-10 at 16 58 07" src="https://user-images.githubusercontent.com/94257616/173105607-02324bcb-aa41-4c4c-8c8d-5d3664d29618.png">

 The use of Mongoose made it easier and neat to link Schemas.
 For example, we have linked our User schema to the Dog one by referencing the object ID ``type: mongoose.Schema.ObjectId`` to the model ``User``.
-This was when a dog is created, it will be linked to the owner.
+This way when a dog is created, it will be linked to the owner.
 This works great in terms of authorisation as it is simple to connect them.